avaneev/biteopt/README.md

 however, rogue optimums can be considered as undesired outliers that have an unstable real-life performance due to existing parameter value tolerances.

+To some degree this strategy is immune to noise in the objective function.
+While this strategy was designed to be applied to continuous functions, it is also immune to discontinuities to some degree, and it can solve problems that utilize parameter value rounding.
+This strategy can't acceptably solve high-dimensional problems that are implicitly or explicitly combinatorial.

+Most hard constraints can be introduced by applying huge penalties to the objective function.
+Even binary penalties like "if(x>1)cost+=x*10000" should work acceptably in most cases.

 The minimal and maximal allowed parameter values should be specified in a way to cover a wider value range, in order to reduce boundary effects that may greatly reduce convergence.
 If the target local or global minimum stands very close to the parameter value boundaries this strategy may fail to converge.

+The FanSize parameter can be adjusted to increase quality of solutions, especially in high-dimensional problems.
+FanSize controls robustness of the strategy at the cost of convergence time.
+However, setting FanSize too high may increase rejection rate (equivalent to problem's overspecification).

 The optimizePlateau() function can be used to optimize functions that have a complex landscape.
 This function works within the bounds of allocated iteration limit, and performs re-initializations when the optimization process reaches the plateau.

-Most hard constraints can be introduced by applying huge penalties to the objective function.
-Even binary penalties like "if(x>1)cost+=10000" should work acceptably in most cases.

-The FanSize parameter can be adjusted to increase quality of solutions, especially in high dimensionality problems.
-FanSize controls robustness of the strategy at the cost of convergence time.
-However, setting FanSize too high may increase rejection rate (equivalent to problem's overspecification).

 Strategy's "robustness" is a multi-factor non-formal estimation which includes average convergence time, standard deviation of convergence time, the set of